Riya Sen: Personal life and family

-Public persona
+Media image

 Riya's on-screen performances have established her as a bold youth icon in India.
 Since entering the film industry, she has gained attention for wearing a bikini in Shaadi No. 1 and sharing on-screen kisses with co-stars Ashmit Patel in Silsiilay and Sharman Joshi in Style, respectively.
 Such performances garnered negative attention because of the relatively conservative outlook of Indian cinema at that time and her own statements about such practices.
 Riya's public persona is compared to her mother Moon Moon, who was seen as a sex symbol of her time,.

 Although her film career has yet to achieve large-scale success, Riya has generated considerable media attention.
 She was ranked ninth on Femina 50 Most Beautiful Women, published in the magazine's September 2007 issue.
 She was a jury member for the 2008 Final of the Mr. India contest.
 Riya appeared in Haath Se Haath Mila, an HIV/AIDS awareness music video.
 She made charity appearances at McDonald's India to raise money for paediatric eye-care during World Children's Week (14–20 November) in 2003 and also for underprivileged children during the Corona virus pandemic in 2020.
+In 2025, she bought the badminton franchise Racket Raiders team which plays in the Yuva National Badminton League.